Skip to content

 FieldTypeRequiredDefaultDescription

 valueanydepends""Comparison value.
-Required for string assertions, optional for performance assertions
+Required for most string and linguistic assertions

 thresholdfloatnovariesNumeric threshold.
 Meaning depends on assertion type